IshaanGhost/desktop-companion/README.md

 ### Click-Through Not Working
 - Click-through is implemented for the entire window except the drag handle
 - The drag handle is a 10px transparent border around each widget
-- If you can't drag widgets, try clicking closer to the edges
+- If you can't drag widgets, try clicking closer to the edges (within 10px of widget border)
 - Ensure the widget is not minimized or hidden
+- Click-through is temporarily disabled during dragging - this is normal behavior
+- If widgets are completely unresponsive, check error log for WindowUtils issues

 ### Application Crashes on Startup
 - Check error log at `%AppData%\DesktopCompanion\error.log`
+  - Log file location: `%LocalAppData%\DesktopCompanion\error.log`
+  - Contains detailed stack traces and error messages
 - Ensure .NET 8.0 runtime is available (included in self-contained build)
-- Try running as Administrator
+- Try running as Administrator (may be required for some performance counters)
 - Check Windows Event Viewer for detailed error messages
+  - Open Event Viewer → Windows Logs → Application
+  - Look for errors from "DesktopCompanions"
+- Verify Windows Performance Counters are accessible
+- Some antivirus software may block performance counter access
+- Ensure WMI service is running (usually automatic)

 ## Development